DanielGouveia/SimpleTaskManager/README.md

 You can also attach this to an web projet an manage your objectives for this project..

 The possibylities are ilimited..

+To setup the manager run the file install.php